Chill-Peppa/rsschool-cv/cv.md

  ___Education and courses___
 * Baltic State Technical University (St.Petersburg).
 Degree of education bachelor + master
+* RS Schools Course «JavaScript/Front-end 2023Q1» (certificate of completion)
 * Web-development from Yandex.practicum (in progress)
-* RS Schools Course «JavaScript/Front-end.
-Stage 0» ()
+* RS Schools Course «React 2023Q1» (waiting for the beginning)
 * JavaScript Manual on learnjavascript.ru (in progress)

 ___